okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/index.md

 </div>

-Before you build a password recovery flow with an email factor, ensure that your org is configured for a multifactor use case by completing the steps in [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-multifactor-use-case).
+Before you build a password recovery flow with an email factor, ensure that your org is configured for a multifactor use case.
+To do that, complete the steps in [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-multifactor-use-case).

 ### Set email as the only factor enabled for password recovery

-In addition to configuring your Okta org for the multifactor use case, you need to enable email as the only factor for password recovery for this flow.
+After you configure your Okta org for the multifactor use case, enable email as the only factor for password recovery.

 1. In the Admin Console, go to **Security** > **Authenticators**.
 1. From the **Setup** tab, select **Edit** from the **Actions** dropdown menu on the **Password** authenticator row.
 1. On the **Password** page, scroll down to the **Add Rule** section of the **Default Policy** and click the edit pencil icon for the **Default Rule**.
-1. In the **Edit Rule** dialog box, ensure that the following values are configured for the **AND Users can initiate recovery with** field:
+1. In the **Edit Rule** dialog, ensure that you configure the following values for **AND Users can initiate recovery with**:
    * **Phone (SMS / Voice call)**: Clear
    * **Email**: Selected
 1. Click **Update Rule** if you change any values.